 - 1. From the Planning menu, select Planning Board. - 2.
-Do one of the following: - Drag new elements onto a child board In any view, hover over the element and click to open the element's child board. - When you display an element's child board, \(\textstyle \) and the name of the parent element display at the top of the board.
+Do one of the following:

+When you display an element's child board, 🚺 and the name of the parent element display at the top of the board.
 The board you are viewing shows one level of the hierarchy, the children of the parent element identified above.
-You can add child elements by dragging them from the planning pad or Types list. - Create a child relationship link Click and hold on the parent element until your cursor changes to , then drag the line to the child element.
+You can add child elements by dragging them from the planning pad or Types list.

+• Create a child relationship link - Click and hold on the parent element until your cursor changes to , then drag the line to the child element.